georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 TODO
 </p>

-State management is one of the thing that makes front-end development a challenge, especially in larger and more complex single page applications.
-Over the past year we were researching different ways of managing state in our app at my day job.
-The app is a fairly complex dashboard with a lot of ways for users to interact with it and modify "the state".
-There are also some real-time updates coming from the server that modify app's state.
-Because of this it is not a trivial task to ensure consistency and integrity of the state and data flowing through the app.
+State management is one of the things that make front-end development a challenge, especially in larger and more complex single page applications.

-Probably the most popular way (or perhaps the most hyped way) of managing state is using Redux (or a Redux-like method of state management).
+Probably the most popular way of managing state is using Redux (or a Redux-like method of state management).
 The main idea is simple:
 - one source of truth (app state),
 - actions modifying this state in a "pure" way (reducers),
 - a way of executing these actions (invoking the reducers by emitting events to them),
 - a way of subscribing to state updates or pushing the updates to entities interested in them.

-Redux was first introduced as a React's companion state management system.
-It gained a lot of traction and it is often considered to be a silver bullet for state management.
-Sadly, silver bullets in software development are rare.
-I'm not mocking Redux.
-Paired with component based app architectures, it really made state management in front-end applications more manageable.
-But this was not because of a single JavaScript library.
-It was the main idea of Redux that enabled us to think about state differently and adopt new ways of managing the state.
+At my day job we have a client facing dashboard application build as a hybrid Angular app (running AngularJS and Angular simultaneously).
+AngularJS part of the app uses private component state in components' controllers and global services (implementing pup-sub pattern) to handle app's state.
+This solution is far from ideal - the more features we add, the harder it becomes to ensure the state is consistent across all components and services.

-Our dashboard application is a hybrid Angular app (running AngularJS and Angular simultaneously).
-AngularJS part of the app uses a pup-sub like pattern with global services to ensure state consistency.
-But it's far from ideal, the more features we add, the harder it becomes to ensure state is consistent across all components and services.
-That's why we decided to find a solution for easier state management when we started the upgrade to Angular.
+The process of upgrading to Angular gave us the opportunity to rethink how we tackle state management in our app.
+Introducing new libraries into an app would bring additional complexity to the mix.
+And since our build system, new Angular framework, TypeScript and hybrid app bootstrap brought a lot of additional complexity already, we didn't want to further complicate things by introducing another layer of complexity of a state management library.
+We have rather used the ideas from Redux to create a state management solution that leverages Angular (and RxJS) features to do its job.
+This post demonstrates how we implemented it using observable store services.

-Introducing new libraries into an app brings additional complexity to the mix.
-And since our build system, new Angular framework, TypeScript and hybrid app bootstrap brought a lot of additional complexity, we didn't want to further complicate things by introducing another layer of complexity of a state management library.
-We have rather used the ideas from Redux to implement a state store architecture that leverages Angular (and RxJS) features to do its job.
+## Abstract `Store` class

-Leveraging injectable Angular services and RxJS observables we achieved similar data flow as if we used Redux.
+By leveraging injectable Angular services and RxJS observables we achieved similar data flow as if we used Redux.
 We implemented an abstract store class.
 It looks like this:

 {% highlight typescript linenos %}
 import { BehaviorSubject } from 'rxjs/BehaviorSubject';